WinstonHChou/ECE276A-PR1-Orientation-Tracking/README.md

 ## Features
 - Datasets are labelled 1-11 (10, 11 are from `data/testset/`)
-- Generates **spherical projection panorama images** for datasets 1, 2, 8, 9, 10, 11
+- Generates **cylindrical projection panorama images** for datasets 1, 2, 8, 9, 10, 11

 ## Output Graphs
 ### Euler Angles Comparison